Why Does My Parlor Palm Have Yellow Leaves? (6 Causes)

 2. Yellowing Leaves from Overwatering

-If you are watering your parlor palm once a week or more, you may notice some discoloration.
+If you water your parlor palm once a week or more, you may notice some discoloration.
 This is due to overwatering your plant.

 The Solution to an Overwatered Parlor Palm

-If you are facing root rot and unhealthy roots from overwatering, you can trim off the roots that are affected.
+You can trim off the affected roots if you face root rot and unhealthy roots from overwatering.
 This will allow the healthy roots to regrow.

 3. Overfertilization

-If you have recently fertilized your parlor palm and the leaves are turning yellow, the cause of the problem is your fertilizer.
+Suppose you have recently fertilized your parlor palm, and the leaves are turning yellow.
+In that case, the cause of the problem is your fertilizer.

 It is important to dilute all the fertilizer, leaving no fertilizer crystals behind.
 This will help your plant not become overfertilized.